The scam works because of asymmetric information

 | No in-home or video survey | Real binding quotes require seeing the inventory | Decline the quote; only book carriers that survey |

-| Quote ~50% below others | Lowballing is the scam's hook | Treat as the warning, not a deal |
+| A quote far below every other quote on the same inventory | Lowballing is the scam's hook | Treat as the warning, not a deal |

 | Wire / Zelle / crypto only | Payment methods with no chargeback right | Insist on credit card payment |